JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - Wavemaker ($500/Month/User)
 - Genexus ($300/month/user)
 - (There are literally dozens of others like this many with a free trial)
-- Outsystems (Free forever for limited scale, to scale up just a bit is $6000/month paid annually!)
 - Tadbase.io (is $60-500/month)
 - Quickbase ($500-1600/mo)

 Comments on the expensive ones: https://forum.bubble.io/t/other-no-code-alternatives/64510